RomainCyr/LTRSP-3589/1_sanity_checks/0_aetest_check_version_static/README.md

 ## AEtest Execution

-AEtest test script can be executed on its own or as part of an easypy job.
+AEtest test script can be executed on its own or as part of an Easypy job.
 The later will be cover in the next exercises.

 Below is how an AEtest script can be executed standalone.
 The `if __name__ == '__main__':` ensure that the script is executed only if it is called directly.
-It will not be executed if the script is imported as a module.
+It will not be executed if the script is imported as a module (for example, when used with Easypy).

 ```python
 import aetest